white-axe/determination/README.md

 docker run -v <path>:/data --rm -it ghcr.io/white-axe/determination
 ```

-This downloads the image, creates a new container with the project directory mounted at `/data` in the container, and connects you to a Bash shell inside the container.
+This downloads the image, uses it to create a new container with the project directory mounted at `/data` in the container, and connects you to a Bash shell inside the container.
 You can also add a `:` and a version after the `ghcr.io/white-axe/determination` if you want a specific version of the image, e.g. `ghcr.io/white-axe/determination:1` for the latest version with a major version number of 1.

 Inside of the container, the command `determination-ardour-export` is provided for rendering Ardour projects.
 Assuming the .ardour file is named "session.ardour", you can run `determination-ardour-export -i /data/session.ardour` to export it as audio.
 Run `determination-ardour-export --help` for more detailed usage instructions. `determination-krita-export` is also provided with similar usage for rendering Krita projects.

 # Building the image from source

-These are the instructions for building the Docker image from the source code in this repository.
-You don't need to do this if you just want to use the Docker image.
+These are the instructions for building the container image from the source code in this repository.
+You don't need to do this if you just want to use the container image.

-Install the [Nix package manager](https://nixos.org) on an x86-64 Linux computer and run the following commands to build the Docker image.
+Install the [Nix package manager](https://nixos.org) on an x86-64 Linux computer and run the following commands to build the container image.
 Docker isn't required to be installed to build the image.

 ```
 git clone https://github.com/white-axe/determination